kinlong4/LSTM-weather-prediction/README.md

 ## Methodology

 ### Data Preprocessing
-- Removal of missing values using the Dropna function
+- Cleaning data by removal of missing values and filtering inconsistent data
-- Creation of daily, weekly, and monthly average temperature datasets
+- Data transformation and reduction via batches from daily to weekly and monthly average temperature datasets
 - Data alignment across multiple weather stations for comparative analysis
 - Temporal windowing for sequential prediction